whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 ### Somewhat working
 - [x] DP-Alt mode to output to secondary screen.
 It sometimes fails to output after wake which works again if unplugged and reconnected.
 - [ ] Hibernation: Hibernation works, but is accompanied by the RTC power loss (005) error.
-See [ , wake, and hibernation](#sleep-wake-and-hibernation).
+See [Sleep , wake, and hibernation](#sleep-wake-and-hibernation).
 - [ ] Sleep and wake: See [Sleep, wake, and hibernation](#sleep-wake-and-hibernation).